Are All Layers Created Equal?: Setting

+In a classification neural network, the decision function $f_{\theta^T}$ maps an input to a class from a finite set of labels.
+Performance of the trained networks is measured in terms of the agreement between its predicted labels and the true labels on a newly observed test set.
+Unless noted otherwise, we use the term \emph{performance} to designate the 0-1 classification accuracy.
+Our study of the layer structure evaluates the performance along the trajectory $\theta^{\tau}$ throughout the entire sequence of training epochs $\tau \in [T]$.

+\paragraph{Checkpointing.} We save the model parameters at the end of every epoch $\tau\in[T]$ during training and call the saved models \emph{checkpoints}.
+Checkpoint-$T$ consists of the parameters for the final model.
+There is also a special checkpoint-$0$ containing random weights initialized \emph{before} the training starts.

-A deep network builds up the \emph{representation} of its inputs by incrementally applying nonlinear transformations defined by each layer.
-As a result, the representation at a particular layer recursively depends on all the layers beneath it.
+A deep network constructs a \emph{representation} of its inputs by incrementally applying transformations defined by each layer.
+Each layer consists of a linear transformation on its inputs, matrix multiplication, followed by nonlinear activation functions applied to the result of the matrix multiplication.
+Notable examples are the sigmoid and the Rectified Linear Unit (ReLU) activations.
+As a result, the representation at a particular layer recursively depends on all the layers beneath.
 This complex dependency makes it challenging to isolate and inspect each layer independently in theoretical studies.
 In this paper, we introduce and use the following two empirical probes to inspect the individual layers in a trained neural network.